kr4kennnn/Local-Search/README.md

 # Local Search
- This is my first assignment for Artificial Intelligence class
+ This is my First Assignment for Artificial Intelligence class